EnglishSid/DigitalExplorerDevNotes/ReleaseNotes/readme.md

 **Fixes**
 - Platform : Link to workplace group within footer
 - Agendas : Removed incorrect error when saving new account
-- Agendas : "add new Signal" UI check
+- Agendas : "add new Signal" UI fix
 - Agendas : Fixed selection of cards within full canvas (DE-97)
 - Solutions : filter on offering families with double &'s in their name
 - Trends : layout fix for story banners